Neer Shah: Royal affiliation

 One of his two brothers, Kumar Khadga Bikram Shah, was married to one of three former King Gyanendra Shah's sisters, Princess Sharada Shah.
 Both his brother and sister-in-law were killed in the infamous Royal Massacre of 2001.

 His other brother is Lalit Bikram Shah.

 Politics

 Shah is also affiliated with the Nepali Congress.
-Earlier, close to CPN (Maoist Centre), he became close to the Nepali Congress after he was appointed as director of Nepal Television during the period of Bimalendra Nidhi as communication minister.
+Earlier, close to CPN (Maoist Centre), he became close to the Nepali Congress after he was appointed as director of Nepal Television during the period of Minendra Rijal as communication minister.